depl0y/pixelbits/advanced/converters.md

 Using named colors is a bit different, so if specify a named color, you need to make sure it is an exact match to the method on the `UIColor` class.
 For example, if you want to use the red color that `UIColor.redColor()` gives you, you need to put `red` as the value for your color in your stylesheet.

-Take a look at the [Apple Documentation](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIColor_Class/#//apple_ref/doc/uid/TP40006892-CH3-SW18) to see which colors are support using this method.

 **Example**
 {% highlight js %}
 {